martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 the identity assertion they received in signaling in addition to validating the identity assertion.

-Endpoints MAY use the `sdp_session_id` extension in addition to this so that two calls between the same parties can't be altered by an attacker.
+Endpoints MAY use the `sdp_dtls_id` extension in addition to this so that two calls between the same parties can't be altered by an attacker.